flaturtha/CharlieChan/_short-stories/dog-biter.md

 “Well, you see, it was like this.
 I hadn’t any say in the running of the business, but I was frequently hearing of hardships inflicted by my brother, and I used to give myself the pleasure, from time to time, of calling on him and telling him he was a rat.
 D’you follow?

-“I was there when that fellow Jack- son was shown in.
+“I was there when that fellow Jackson was shown in.
 I stood just outside amongst the shrubs, and heard the conversation.
 Made my blood boil.
 He treated Jackson like dirt instead of like a human being.

 “I stepped inside the room after Jackson had stepped out, and stood back against the wall, registering contempt.